MartyrPher/GetGlam/README.md

 * Create a folder in the pack named `SkinColor`.
 * Add in the custom image name `skinColors.png` to the newly created `SkinColor` folder.

 All skin colors need to be added to the same `skinColors.png`.
-Get Glam only supports one `skinColors.png`.
+Get Glam only supports one `skinColors.png` per content pack.

+Note: Get Glam can add up to 4096 skin colors including default skin colors from different Get Glam content packs.

 ## TODO
 * Make the dresser JA compatible for easy moving.